Racism in Australia: Lambing Flat Riots

 The Lambing Flat Riots (1860–1861) were a series of violent anti-Chinese demonstrations that took place in the Burrangong region, in New South Wales, Australia.
 They occurred on the goldfields at Spring Creek, Stoney Creek, Back Creek, Wombat, Blackguard Gully, Tipperary Gully, and Lambing Flat.
 Anti-Chinese sentiment was widespread during the Victorian gold rush.
 This resentment manifested on 4 July 1857 when around 100 European rioters attacked Chinese settlements.
 The rioters had just left a public meeting at the Buckland Hotel where the riot ringleaders decided they would attempt to expel all the Chinese in the Buckland Valley.
 Contemporaneous newspaper reports claim that the riot was "led by Americans 'inflamed by liquor'".

 During the riot Chinese miners were beaten and robbed then driven across the Buckland River.
 At least three Chinese miners died reportedly of ill-health and entire encampments and a recently constructed Joss house were destroyed.

 Police arrested thirteen European accused rioters, however the empaneled juries acquitted all of major offences "amid the cheers of bystanders".
 The verdicts of the juries were later criticised in the press.

 Events in the Australian goldfields in the 1850s led to hostility toward Chinese miners on the part of many Europeans, which was to affect many aspects of European-Chinese relations in Australia for the next century.
 Some of the sources of conflict between European and Chinese miners arose from the nature of the industry they were engaged in.
 Most gold mining in the early years was alluvial mining, where the gold was in small particles mixed with dirt, gravel and clay close to the surface of the ground, or buried in the beds of old watercourses or "leads".
-Extracting the gold took no great skill, but it was hard work, and generally speaking, the more work, the more gold the miner won.
+Extracting the gold took no great skill, but it was hard work, and in general, the more work, the more gold the miner won.
 Europeans tended to work alone or in small groups, concentrating on rich patches of ground, and frequently abandoning a reasonably rich claim to take up another one rumoured to be richer.
-Very few miners became wealthy; the reality of the diggings was that relatively few miners found even enough gold to earn them a living.
+Very few miners became wealthy; the reality of the diggings was that relatively few miners found enough gold to earn them a living.